OpenDive/OpenAIKit/README.md

 ## Development And Testing

-I welcome anyone to contribute to the project through posting issues, if they encounter any bugs / glitches while using OpenAIKit; and as well with creating pull issues that add any additional features to OpenAIKit.
+We welcome anyone to contribute to the project through posting issues, if they encounter any bugs / glitches while using OpenAIKit; and as well with creating pull issues that add any additional features to OpenAIKit.

 ## License